Political-Cultural Sociologist

 About me

-I'm a cultural sociologist with a keen interest in anything at the intersection of culture & politics.
-A few brief facts about me:🇪🇺 Amsterdam born & raised, but currently Brussels based.
-I've also lived in Edinburgh & Berlin.
-Currently learning French 🇪🇺🎓I hold a BSc in Political Science (minor cultural sociology) from the University of Amsterdam, as well as a MSc in Nationalism Studies at the University of Edinburgh.
-Both with distinction (cum laude) 🎓📸My current academic interest in fashion sparks from my experience as a fashion model in London, Milan, Paris, Amsterdam & Tokyo in the early 2010s. 📸🍷In my spare time, I enjoy films, hiking, good food, and even better wine🍷
+A few brief facts about me:๐ช๐บ Amsterdam born & raised, but currently Brussels based.
+I've also lived in Edinburgh, Berlin and Cambridge, Massachusetts. ๐ช๐บ๐I defended my PhD in Social Sciences at KU Leuven in 2024.
+Before this, I acquired my BSc in Political Science (minor cultural sociology) at the University of Amsterdam, and my MSc in Nationalism Studies at the University of Edinburgh - both with distinction (cum laude) ๐๐ธMy current academic interest in fashion sparks from my experience as a fashion model in London, Milan, Paris, Amsterdam & Tokyo in the early 2010s. ๐ธ๐จ๐ผ๐ณIn my spare time, I enjoy films, hiking, and cooking.
+I'm an aspiring dog owner ๐ถ

 Contact